With Affinity Photo 1.5 came the support for macros, which is the same as actions are in Photoshop.

 It includes both workflow macros, like a details extractor brush, and dodge & burn layers, as well as a growing number of Look/Style macros that will give you i.e. a Vintage look with a single click.
 You can use these looks as a starting point for giving your photos a unique look.

 I will continuously add more and more macros to the Affinity Photo macro pack with free updates to those who have already bought the package.
-The default price is $12, how for a limited period (until March 31th, 2017) you can get this brand new macro pack for Affinity Photo.
+The introductory price is $15 for a limited period (until March 31th, 2017).

 Affinity Photo is becoming my go to application for serious and complex photo editing.
 It basically can the same as Photoshop, and in many cases, it is more user-friendly.
 It is certainly much cheaper.